 And Dawson’s not the only inspiring youth digging around in the dirt—and in bushes, trees and vines.
 While foraging with horticulturist Daniel Cunningham (aka Texas Plant Guy) and chef David Peña of Goodfriend Beer Garden & Burger House, we met chef Peña’s three children, Malia (11), Leia (9) and Kellan (7), who impressed us with their knowledge of what’s edible—and what’s not—in the urban landscape.
 The trio credits both their dad and their involvement in Scouts BSA for their love of nature.
 Teresa Rafidi’s photos beautifully capture the outing.

 Nature was on full display in the vineyards during our road trip to the North Texas Wine Country.
 Whether you’re a wine aficionado on the hunt for undiscovered vineyards or a weekend trekker looking for the road less traveled, we invite you to follow our route, whimsically illustrated by Krystal Read.

-At every stop, we met first-hand regulars alike who gushed about their discoveries and noted how their visit changed their perception of the region.
-North Texas wineries o er stunning vistas, peaceful porches and weekend events, but it’s the award-winning wine that brings people back.
+At every stop, we met first-timers and regulars alike regulars alike who gushed about their discoveries and noted how their visit changed their perception of the region.
+North Texas wineries offer stunning vistas, peaceful porches and weekend events, but it’s the award-winning wine that brings people back.
 Our trip yielded an assortment of new North Texas favorites, including several bottles of Tempranillo—the perfect match for Dotty’s chili and Meredith’s butternut squash taquitos, recipes we’ll be making soon.
 And it’s all in a day’s work.